0x00000002/token-staking/docs/checkpoints_guide.md

 ## What Are Checkpoints?

-of checkpoints as automatic "snapshots" that the staking system takes every time something important happens.
+Think of checkpoints as automatic "snapshots" that the staking system takes every time something important happens.
 It's like having a detailed photo album of your staking journey, with each photo showing exactly how much you had staked at specific moments in time.

 ### Why Should You Care?